 A few days ago I published a comic about Batman.
 The first comment about it on the Woohooligan site was pretty harsh and not particularly constructive (although the anonymous commenter insisted it was), so with my autistic brain and my crippling social anxiety I worked out a light-hearted, gently-ribbing response.
 Unfortunately the message got lost in translation and Mr. Anonymous dug his heels in.
 After his second comment I thought about how to frame my response for about a day.
 Not like the whole day, I didn't obsess... okay, I obsessed, I always obsess about my work, but my brother-in-law was in town and I had other errands.
 So I only obsessed between other things.
 I considered several options.

 I finally settled on using a story-joke format to reframe the conversation.
 I thought, "great!
 Not only can I address him in an indirect way (which might soften the blow with some playful ribbing), but I can write more comedy for everyone to enjoy!
 I caught the elusive win-win!"
 (An evolution of Wynaut.)

 So I managed the situation nicely and the story-joke only took two hours to write.
 Within an hour or so my comment approval queue has a giant angry tirade in it. ¯\_(ツ)_/¯

 Normally the story would end here, but let's take it a little further.
-If Jon Stewart can take on his critics, so can I. To be honest I don't expect him to come back or read this response (so he said).
+If Jon Stewart can take on his critics, so can I. To be honest I don't expect him to come back or read this response (so he said [EDIT: but apparently lied and then tried to fake me out by commenting with a different anonymous pseudonym]).
 It's possible I might even be giving him what he wants, but maybe my response will help someone else, and if not at least it will be funny and some other creators can enjoy a laugh and a bit of catharsis.